Skip to main content

 Probity Requirements

 Other than the application fee, applicants are not required to pay any additional fees during the application process.
-In addition, please be reminded not to offer any advantage to EdUHK staff and/or any person involving admissions at EdUHK in connection with your application.
-Otherwise, your action may violate Hong Kong's Prevention of Bribery Ordinance (Cap.
-201).
+Please be reminded not to offer any advantage to any EdUHK staff, officer, employee, and/or any person involved in the admission process at EdUHK in connection with any application.
+Otherwise, you may commit serious criminal offences under Prevention of Bribery Ordinance (Cap.
+201 of the laws of Hong Kong), which is punishable by imprisonment.

 Disclaimer